 Before you start filling out an application form, make sure you have the following to hand:

-- A list of the money you have coming in and going out each month and
+You might want to draw up a list of the money you have coming and going out, each month.

 Thank you for your feedback